 Also, there are great resources online that help empower citizens to reprimand unwanted approaches.
 Although legal recourse should be the foundation stone for eliminating such conduct, it can be greatly supplemented by movements and communities that band together for public good.

 #NoPlace4Hate started with Facebook and Youth Ki Awaaz, but has been adopted by thousands across the country.
-And as long as we keep coming together, across genders and backgrounds, we can help keep our online spaces more safe.
+And as long as we keep coming together, across genders and backgrounds, we can help keep our online spaces safer.